Multi-window STFT phase retrieval: lattice uniqueness: Introduction

 \end{definition} With a slight abuse of notation, we will say that a family of vectors $\mathcal{V}\subseteq \C^n$ does phase retrieval if it holds that

-With the above terminology at hand, we can now turn to discuss the main results of the article.
-To that end, recall that the first two \emph{Hermite} functions $h_0,h_1 \in \lt$ are given by
+Having settled the above terminology, we can now turn to discuss the main results of the article.
+To that end, recall that the first two Hermite functions $h_0,h_1 \in \lt$ are given by

 We will employ window functions which arise as linear combinations of $h_0$ and $h_1$, and define